laravel/homestead/CONTRIBUTING.md

 	(MacOS)   Open Terminal

+3. Perform the following command on your host machine:

-3. $ cat ~/.ssh/id_rsa.pub
+   	cat ~/.ssh/id_rsa.pub

-	- If you get file not found, then run:
+	If you get ``file not found``, then execute on your host machine, using your GitHub login email in place of the example email:

-		$ ssh-keygen -t rsa -C “your_email@example.com”
+		ssh-keygen -t rsa -C “your_email@example.com”
-		Make sure the email is the same one you use to login to github.

    You will be prompted, just press \<enter\> for each.
-		Next, run:
+Next, execute:

-		$ cat ~/.ssh/id_rsa.pub
+		cat ~/.ssh/id_rsa.pub

 4. You should receive text beginning with "ssh-rsa".
 Copy all of this text and go to: